StatsD: What is it and how to monitor it

 What is StatsD?

-Over the last decade, the popularity of StatsD stack has increased considerably.
+Over the last decade, the popularity of the StatsD stack has increased considerably.
 It is now considered to be a key unifying protocol meant for metrics collection of apps.
-You can use this daemon for gathering, as well as sending, data to other backends like and Graphite.
+You can use this daemon for gathering, as well as sending, data to other backends like Graphite.
 Graphite and StatsD typically form the basis of monitoring infrastructure, while providing advantages of low memory footprint and high network efficiency.
-We at MetricFire can help you to monitor StatsD so that you can configure, analyze, and visualize your application performance with ease.
+We at MetricFire can help you monitor StatsD so that you can configure, analyze, and visualize your application performance with ease.

 How does StatsD work?